mis à jour

 Hébergement

 We have space for live in vehicles if that is how you are travelling.
-Let us know if you are willing to camp, this might mean you can still come and stay when our usual accommodation is occupied

 All volunteers have access to the Red Barn, which has a fully equipped kitchen and a Rayburn for heating.
 It also has compost toilets and a solar shower.

-Generally, shared meals are eaten with us in our house or in the Trust's Roundhouse.
+Generally, shared meals are eaten with us in our house or in the Roundhouse.
 We aim to eat mostly organic, locally produced, seasonal food.
 Most of the vegetables and fruit, all of the meat and most of the dairy we eat is home grown.

 For us, our home grown produce is an integral part of our sustainable living practice and that includes produce from our animals (for example, using animal fats for cooking means we buy in very little oil).
 Whilst we can cater vegetarian (or vegan), we really appreciate it when volunteers are willing to embrace more or all of our food offering.
 We eat less meat in the summer, therefore we are happy to cater vegetarian / vegan March - Oct if required.
 Please let us know if you have any special dietary requirements eg vegan, gluten free before you arrive.